csebille/awesome-abricotine/how-to/render/diagrams.md

 ## Duplicate Github template as Diagram template

-  First of all, open the directory containing the templates used when HTML export is wanted : Edit -> Open Config Directory.
+  First of all, open the directory containing the templates used when HTML export is wanted : **Edit -> Open Config Directory**.

   Step into the **template** directory and duplicate the **github** directory and rename the new one as **diagram**.